cryptolok/BusAsM/README.md

 In fact, I'm doing almost the same thing, except sending 0es and 1s with direct instructions to the processor and memory (using system bus and cache) in assembly, which boost the signal significantly.

-Besides, I made a Windows 32/64-bits implementation as well.
+Besides, I made a Windows 32/64-bits and Android implementations as well.

 So, I will provide a SOS signal PoC and a complete transmission solution.